ein-bandit/triangler-mwc/README.md

 ## Instructions

-If you just want to try out without firing up Unity and building the up, just download the Mobile-Web-Control.zip which includes a prebuilt version for windows.
+If you just want to try out without firing up Unity and building the up, just download the Triangler-MWC_build.zip which includes a prebuilt version for Windows.